rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 Managed Operations accounts include access to a dedicated support team that is available 24x7x365 by phone, chat, email, and online support ticket.
-The team supports your Cloud Servers from the operating system level up through the application stack of Microsoft&reg; SQL Server&trade;, .NET, and Internet Information Services (IIS), as well as the LAMP stack on Linux&reg;.
+The team supports your Cloud Servers from the operating system level up through the application stack of Microsoft&reg; SQL Server&trade;, .NET, and Internet Information Services (IIS), as well as the Linux, Apache&reg;, MySQL&trade;, and PHP (LAMP) stack on Linux&reg;.
 Rackspace regularly patches and updates your Cloud Server.
-We also manage your [Cloud
-Databases](http://www.rackspace.com/cloud/public/databases/) and provide
-basic database administrator assistance such as user and table management and data backups.
+We also manage your [Cloud Databases](http://www.rackspace.com/cloud/public/databases/) and provide basic database administrator assistance such as user and table management and data backups.
 The Managed Operations team provides monitoring